 But I’ve heard I can transfer out of a defined benefit pension scheme

 It depends on the kind of DB pension you have.
 Some schemes (such as the Local Government Pension Scheme or private-sector schemes) are known as funded schemes, because they are supported by a central fund.
 If you really want to, you can transfer out of these DB schemes.
 Your pension is then moved into a DC scheme, the size of which would be determined by your pension’s transfer value.
 Be aware that this value is likely to be significantly less than you would have received over your retirement if you had remained in the DB scheme – the advantage would be that you could access it in a variety of different ways, even all at once.

 However, many public sector pensions are ‘unfunded’ schemes – that is, there is no central fund, and they are paid for only by the taxpayer.
 The pensions of teachers, firefighters, NHS workers, the police and the armed forces all fall into this category.
 This means it’s not possible to transfer from this kind of pension into a DC scheme – the money simply isn’t there to do this for everyone, so the government ruled it out.

-The short answer is, no. Although some public sector pensions have become less generous than in the past, in most respects they still outstrip the vast majority of DC pensions out there.
+An unfunded DB pension scheme is actually a very good thing.
+Although some public sector pensions have become less generous than in the past, in most respects they still outstrip the vast majority of DC pensions out there.
 Admittedly you won’t have the flexibility enjoyed by those who can access their full pension pot from the age of 55 – but that flexibility is a mixed blessing, and can easily lead to the wrong choices being made.